katanaml/katana-skipper/README.md

 You can use Skipper engine to run Web API, workflow and communicate with a group of ML microservices implemented under services package.

+Skipper can be deployed to any Cloud vendor with Kubernetes or Docker support.
+You can scale Skipper runtime on Cloud using Kubernetes commands.

 ## License

 Licensed under the Apache License, Version 2.0.
 Copyright 2020-2021 Katana ML, Andrej Baranovskij.
 [Copy of the license](https://github.com/katanaml/katana-pipeline/blob/master/LICENSE).